nielskrijger/blog/about/index.md

 ### CAPE Group (2009-2010)

-CAPE Group is a systems integrator using web portal products to deliver solutions using the following technologies:
+Worked as a junior systems integrator with:

-- Mendix (BPMN-based)
+- Mendix (BPMN-based tool)
 - Java
 - JasperSoft (BI)